Visiting HMP Addiewell

-Instructions and guidelines for visitors wishing to hand in property to HMP Addiewell residents.
+Instructions and guidelines for visitors wishing to hand in property to HMP Addiewell prisoners.

 How to hand in money

-Guidance for those wishing to give money to residents of HMP Addiewell.
+Guidance for those wishing to give money to prisoners of HMP Addiewell.

-Residents can also be sent money (we advise sending recorded delivery), postal orders or cheques.
+Prisoners can be sent money (we advise sending recorded delivery), postal orders or cheques.
 Cheques will be banked by finance department and can take up to 10 working days to clear.

 How we collect and use your data